We offer a variety of groups for tweens, teens and adults.

 Meet in the Middle Groups (for middle school kids)

 Middle school brings all kinds of changes and new stressors!
 It can be an awkward and confusing experience.
-Our summer groups will help your sons and daughters gain skills and strategies for making this time a little easier.
+Our Meet in the Middle groups will help your sons and daughters gain skills and strategies for making this time a little easier.
 Meet in the Middle groups are not therapy groups.

 Topics are specific to boys and girls, but they’ll cover similar themes, such as Healthy Relationships, Boundaries, Managing Negative Emotions, Entitlement, Self-Esteem, Safety and Social Media.
 We’ll also have FAQ sessions.
 Older middle schoolers can help newcomers set realistic expectations and reduce some worry about what’s to come.

-All groups take place in our new Mental Health & Wellness Center (Suite 236), which is devoted to strengthening emotional intelligence skills and mental health, particularly in young people.
+Groups take place in our new Mental Health & Wellness Center (Suite 236), which is devoted to strengthening emotional intelligence skills and mental health, particularly in young people.
+We can take our groups to you if you have an appropriate location and committed participants.

 Groups are intentionally small (a minimum of 3 and no more than 7).
 Reserve a spot today!
 Email Kyleigh Johnson at Kyleigh@counselingplace.org